Server Side Encryption with KES

 kes identity new

-The output includes both the API key for AIStor and the identity hash for the KES Policy configuration.
+The output includes both the API key for MinIO AIStor and the identity hash for the KES Policy configuration.

-2. Edit the AIStor environment file
+2. Edit the MinIO AIStor environment file

 Create or modify the environment file for all hosts in the target deployment to include the following environment variables: